pkenil96/FileScan/README.md

 Microservices - Each microservice will be a spring boot application.

-* FileScanApp: User facing main app that accepts email or phone and a file to scan
+1. FileScanApp: User facing main app that accepts email or phone and a file to scan
-* StorageManager: Accepts owner info and file.
+2. StorageManager: Accepts owner info and file.
 Uploads it to cloud and return public URL
-* MessagePublisher: Accpets owner info and file URL.
+3. MessagePublisher: Accpets owner info and file URL.
 Publishes it to the queue
-* AntiVirusScanner: Accpets owner info and file URL.
+4. AntiVirusScanner: Accpets owner info and file URL.
 Scans for virues and publish result to queue
-* MetaDataExtractor: Accpets owner info and file URL.
+5. MetaDataExtractor: Accpets owner info and file URL.
 Extracts metadata from file and publish result to queue
-* Notifier: Accepts owner info and the result and pass it on to the EmailMessager or PhoneMessager
+6. Notifier: Accepts owner info and the result and pass it on to the EmailMessager or PhoneMessager
-* EmailMessager: Accepts owner info and the result and sends out email to user
+7. EmailMessager: Accepts owner info and the result and sends out email to user
-* PhoneMessager: Accepts owner info and the result and sends out text message to user
+8. PhoneMessager: Accepts owner info and the result and sends out text message to user

 ## Tech Stack Used

-* Spring Boot (StorageManager, MessagePublisher, MetaDataExtractor, AntiVirusScanner, Notifier)
+1. Spring Boot (StorageManager, MessagePublisher, MetaDataExtractor, AntiVirusScanner, Notifier)
-* Flask (FileScanApp, EmailMessager, PhoneMessager)
+2. Flask (FileScanApp, EmailMessager, PhoneMessager)
-* RabbitMQ (MessageQueue)
+3. RabbitMQ (MessageQueue)
-* Bucket4JS (Rate Limiter)
+4. Bucket4JS (Rate Limiter)
-* Redis (Caching)
+5. Redis (Caching)
-* Docker (Deploying Redis Server)
+6. Docker (Deploying Redis Server)
-* Spring Cloud: Eureka Netflix (Service Discovery)
+7. Netflix Eureka Service Discovery (Service Discovery)

 ## Architecture Diagram